europeana/api2/README.md

+# Europeana API

-Installation
+## Installation

-The api2-war.war should be renamed api2.war in order to work.
+*The api2-war.war should be renamed api2.war in order to work.*

 Important database tables